Allaman/nvim/README.md

 All options can be found in `./lua/core/settings.lua`.

+## Adding LSPs

+You can add LSPs via `lsp_servers` in settings.lua.
+The server will be installed by Mason und loaded by nvim-lspconfig.
+If you want to pass settings for the LSP have a look at `./lua/core/plugins/lsp/settings/` how to add settings for specific LSPs.

 ## Remove plugins

 You can remove unwanted plugins by just removing the appropriate file in `./lua/core/plugins/`.
 Lazy will take care of removing the plugin.